Skins (British TV series): Cultural influence

 The programme has given rise to the term "Skins party", referring to a debauched night of heavy drinking and recreational drug use.
 During the 2007 Easter holidays, a girl in County Durham threw a house party; it was advertised on her Myspace profile as "Skins Unofficial Party", referring to the party in the first series' trailer, with the subtitle "Let's trash the average family-sized house disco party."
 Two hundred people turned up, breaking into the house and causing over £20,000 of seemingly deliberate damage.
 She claimed that her account was hacked and someone else placed the ad.

 Similar incidents have taken place in Ireland, with major household damage and theft of personal property being reported in Firhouse, Bray and Drogheda.
 Although these attacks have not been conclusively linked to the show, news outlets have reported that they are called Skins parties.
 Club nights marketed as "Skins Secret Parties" have also taken shape in Leicester and Brighton.
 Following this, a series of parties were run by Company Pictures in spring 2008.

 In a ten-year retrospective, Rebecca Nicholson noted that Skins transitioned teen dramas from stories of luxury to more frank and gritty depictions of "what young viewers might want and aspire to by actually thinking about and consulting young viewers."
 Caroline Preece shared a similar sentiment in her retrospective, calling the show's casting and use of online marketing as indicative of it being a "trailblazer".
 Its dark and realistic portrayal of mental illness influenced shows to depict it similarly.

 The characters of Cassie and Effy were influential to young audiences, with many young female viewers praising the impact of Cassie representing them and their struggles.
-She has, however, been criticised her for being an extreme example, causing some to feel disingenuous in their struggles with anorexia.
+Cassie has, however, been criticised for being an extreme example, causing some to feel disingenuous in their struggles with anorexia.
 Both characters have been said to trigger eating disorders in those trying to replicate their look and behaviour.
 Cassie, who became a poster child for eating disorders, has also been linked to pro-ana media although there was still vocal opposition to pro-ana sentiments from fans of her.
 Effy had a particular popularity on the blogging site Tumblr where blogs dedicated to the character could be found.
 Samuel Rosenberg of The Michigan Daily criticised this subcommunity for "[reframing] the instability of Effy's [life] into something attractive and exciting through which people can live vicariously."
 The show as a whole has been embraced by communities dedicated to depression and anxiety on Tumblr.
 In 2020, it saw a resurgence among Gen Z audiences after popular TikTok users took fashion inspiration from and made videos about Effy.